-Pursuant to Order No. 039 (NBI/2019), the Respondent filed a reply on 15 April 2019.
+4. Pursuant to Order No. 039 (NBI/2019), the Respondent filed a reply on 15 April

-5. Whereas the present Applicants did not participate in any of the previous waves of litigation, it is noted that the parties agreed to accept as part of the record all evidence and arguments presented by the parties in the fourth wave of cases.3 The facts described in the following sections of this Judgment are also based on the parties' pleadings, additional submissions totalling over 3000 pages and record of the hearing which the Tribunal held in the fourth wave of cases on 22 October 2018 where evidence was given by Ms. Regina Pawlik, Executive Head of the International Civil Service
+5. It is noted that the parties agreed to accept as part of the record all evidence and arguments presented by them in the fourth wave case.
+The facts described in the following sections of this Judgment are based on the parties' pleadings, additional submissions totalling over 3000 pages and record of the hearing which the Tribunal held in the fourth wave of cases on 22 October 2018 and where evidence was given by Ms. Regina Pawlik, Executive Head of the International Civil Service Commission ("ICSC") and Mr. Maxim Golovinov, Human Resources Officer, Office of Human Resources Management ("OHRM").on the following: (i) the legal framework for the functions of the ICSC vis-à-vis the General Assembly and the Secretary-General; (ii) the methodology used by the ICSC to establish the cost of living; and (iii) the function of the transitional allowance.